We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 def subarraysDivByK(nums, k):

-remainder_count = {0: 1} # Start with remainder 0
+remainder_count = {0: 1} # initialize with remainder 0 for subarrays starting at index 0

 for num in nums:

-remainder = prefix_sum % k
+remainder = current_sum % k

-count += remainder_count[remainder]
+count += remainder_count.get(remainder, 0)

-# Update the count of this remainder
+# Update the frequency count for this remainder

 remainder_count[remainder] = remainder_count.get(remainder, 0) + 1